Leave a Message

 Q: Can I operate in Zone C?

-A: New STR licenses are prohibited in Zone C, except for hosted STRs, temporary STRs, or properties with qualifying VHR or legal nonconforming status.
+A: New STR licenses are prohibited in Zone C, except for hosted STRs, temporary STRs, or properties with legal nonconforming status.

 Q: What happens if a property operates without a license?